Ideas, suggestions, and how-to information on

 laughter and joy that it could, and economically, it means a lost of thousands

-of dollars in income each weekend for the theater"--income needed for a number of important
+of dollars in income each weekend for the theatre"--income needed for a number of important

 company projects.
 We like the solution presented to the membership: "Come see the show and have a great time.
 Bring a couple or two with you, as